Get started with Ramp Procurement agents

 -

-Ramp supports several tools, which are specific actions the policy can take on your behalf.
+Ramp supports several tools, which are specific actions the agent can take on your behalf.
 You can add them by hitting

 /while writing.
-Additionally, the Policy will be able to understand the ask without needing to provide explicit instructions.
+Additionally, the agent will be able to understand the ask without needing explicit instructions.
 For example, if there's a line that says "Search for the vendor's Terms and Conditions", it will know to explore the web and look for that vendor's T&Cs to attach to the report.
-Available tools include: Tools let the policy gather information from multiple sources automatically, so reviewers get a complete picture without manual research.
+Tools let the agent gather information from multiple sources automatically, so reviewers get a complete picture without manual research.

 - Search the web — Look up vendor information like privacy policies, security certifications, or public filings.